Skip to content

 8. Spring Rolls

 Golden and crispy, spring rolls symbolise wealth because they resemble gold bars.
-Filled with meat and vegetables, they are a festive favourite and a crowd-pleasing addition to any Chinese New Year celebration.
+Filled with meat and vegetables, they are a festive favourite and a crowd-pleasing addition to any Chinese New Year celebration in the UAE.